syncfusion-content/extension-docs/Extension/ASP.NET-Extension/Overview.md

 ## Overview

 The Syncfusion ASP.NET Extensions provide quick access to create or configure the Syncfusion ASP.NET projects.
-The Syncfusion ASP.NET Extensions has following features.
+The Syncfusion ASP.NET Extensions have the following features.

 <table>
 <tr>